hyperstack-org/hyperstack/README.md

 ## Security [NOT IMPLEMENTED YET]

-Synchromesh builds on top of ReactiveRecord's model-based permission mechanism:
+Synchromesh will build on top of ReactiveRecord's model-based permission mechanism:

-Each *user* or *user group* gets a private transport channel.
-Before broadcasting an update to a user's channel Synchromesh filters the data based on that user's permissions.
+Each *user* or *user group* will get a private transport channel.
+Before broadcasting an update to a user's channel Synchromesh will filter the data based on that user's permissions.

 ## Installation